-- 3.1 Procurement is a discipline which impacts many corporate strategies due to the diverse association with each directorate. - 3.2 The procurement function will support the Authority's well-being objectives and Welsh Governments Programme for Procurement.
+- 3.1 Procurement is a discipline which impacts many corporate strategies due to the diverse association with each Directorate within the Authority. - 3.2 The Procurement function supports the delivery of the Authority's well-being objectives and Welsh Government's proposed Programme for Procurement and Procurement Policy.